 We all have a desire to provide interesting and engaging experiences for our children.
 But we know that just having a well-equipped and beautiful classroom alone doesn’t support all those important moment-to-moment interactions.

-Pre-K through elementary teachers will benefit from attending this session.
-There will be time to get your questions answered after the presentation.
+Pre-K through elementary teachers will benefit from watching this recorded session.

 About the Presenters